 SOIF is international – Our retreats draw attendees from all six continents, and we typically have over 18 nationalities at each retreat.

 SOIF builds a community — Whether you are a foresight practitioner, user or commissioner, we help you build connections with people working to solve the same kinds of problems you are facing.

 Discussion is conducted under the Chatham House Rule to provide you with the space to reflect, exchange insights and build lasting relationships.

 This year’s event will be held at Hartwell House, near Aylesbury, UK.
 This historic house provides an intimate setting for debate, ‘fireside chats’ and creativity in the British countryside.
 Attendance is limited to 25 participants, so register now while we have places available!

-Super early bird registration is open until 23rd December 2017.
+Early bird registration is open until 14 February 2018.
 A deposit of £600 is required to register or you can choose to pay the retreat fee in full.
 Any balance will be due within four weeks.